davidlares/zebra-rfid-reader-skeleton/README.md

 # Zebra RFID Reader integration demo

-This DWApp is a skeleton for demo purposes, it's untested for production environments.
+This RFIDApp is a skeleton for demo purposes, it's untested for production environments.
 It performs a Reader connection inside async tasks.

 ## Credits